Dr Philip Thomas

 Postdoctoral Research Fellow

-I am a postdoctoral research fellow working with Bill Barnes on the ERC-funded PHOTMAT project.
-We aim to manipulate light on the nanoscale using organic materials in a variety of weird and wonderful ways.
+I am a postdoctoral research fellow working with Bill Barnes to manipulate light on the nanoscale using organic materials in a variety of weird and wonderful ways.
+I am currently employed on the international SCOLED project, which aims to improve the efficiency of organic light-emitting diodes.
+From September 2017 until August 2023 I was employed on the ERC-funded PHOTMAT project.

 I mainly study strong light-matter coupling, a phenomenon that potentially allows one to modify the properties of molecules using light.
 I do this using a fun experimental technique called ellipsometry.
 This has yielded some surprising results, including cavity-free ultrastrong coupling and singular optics in organic thin films.